|GPS||N 33° 39.53′ W 115°43.37′|

 |Time||Approximately 2 hours|

-Site Location and Description: Red Canyon Trail is a fun, beautiful and easy to moderately difficult trail that follows a crest route through the Orocopia Mountains Wilderness, above Red Canyon, then snakes down into and through Salt Creek Wash, eventually ending at the Bradshaw Trail.
+Site Location and Description: Red Canyon Trail is a fun, beautiful and easy to moderately trail that follows a crest route through the Orocopia Mountains Wilderness, above Red Canyon, then snakes down into and through Salt Creek Wash, eventually ending at the Bradshaw Trail.
 It consists mostly of packed sand and dirt with some narrow crests and sharp inclines and declines that require care when cresting as some of the declines require abrupt direction changes.
 It is very much like riding a roller coaster in that it undulates frequently.
-There are a few deep gullies and washes to traverse as well.
+There are a few deep gullies and washes to traverse as well and these can change in difficulty depending on the last storm.

 Click here for more CA off-road, Overlanding trails…..and TAP into Adventure!